Harsini23/62_flashncode/README.md

                  big players claim to have products available from over 1,000 brands.
 You'll also find that product discovery is easier and you can see all deals special offers in one place.In addition, they typically stock imported brands that are harder to find.
+## Auction option:

+        We are providing the wholesalers with the option to auction their product online, so that they can profit from it and also gain local business connections.
+We provide a platform with google meet services for live interaction during the auction among the business owners.